Luxo736/Green-cortex/Team Charter.md

 #Team Charter for Medsci736 – Project Machine Learning

 #Vision
-to obtain data management siklls and to become highly qualified digital researcher.
+To obtain data management siklls and to become highly qualified digital researcher.
 #Mission
 To complete a software-based project (Machine learning) using Python 3.5 and shell programing with the support of a supervisor, teaching staff and students of Medsci-736.
 #Success Criteria